fastly/fastly-exporter/README.md

 example, `-metric-allowlist 'bytes_total$' -metric-blocklist imgopto` would only export metrics whose names ended in bytes_total, but didn't include imgopto.

+### Metrics Grouping: by datacenter or aggregate

+The Fastly real-time stats API returns measurements grouped by datacenter as well as aggregated measurements for all datacenters.
+By default, exported metrics are grouped by datacenter.
+The response body size of the metrics endpoint can potentially be very large.
+This will be exacerbated when using the exporter with many services, many origins with Origin Inspector, and many domains with Domain Inspector.
+One way to reduce the output size of the metrics endpoint is by using the `-aggregate-only` flag.
+When this flag is used only the `aggregated` metrics from the real-time stats API will be exported.
+Metrics will still include the datacenter label but it will always be set to "aggregate".

 ### Service discovery

 Per-service metrics are available via `/metrics?target=<service ID>`.
 Available